Jump to section

 - The science behind GABA + insomnia

-In a 2018 study, (7) participants complaining of insomnia symptoms took 300 mg of GABA one hour before going to bed.
+In a recent study, (7) participants complaining of insomnia and other poor sleep symptoms took 300 mg of GABA one hour before going to bed.
 Compared to those who took the placebo, they reported reduced sleep latency, aka the amount of time it takes to fall asleep (13.4 minutes pre-treatment vs 5.7 minutes post-treatment).

-Unfortunately, there aren’t many food sources that contain this beneficial amino acid outside of fermented products such as miso, tempeh, and kimchi.
-That’s why it’s increasingly common to take in dietary supplement form.
+Unfortunately, there aren’t many food sources that contain this beneficial amino acid outside of fermented foods such as miso, tempeh, and kimchi.
+That’s why it’s increasingly common to take in dietary supplement form for optimal relaxing effects (without next-day drowsiness that can come from sedatives such as ambien).

 READ MORE: The 15 Best + Worst Foods For Your Sleep